What Are You Telling Yourself After the Affair Has Ended?

 - Tell your husband about the affair and express remorse and a desire (and commitment) to work on your marriage.

 - Tell your husband about the affair and tell him you want a divorce, even though the affair has ended.
+If this is you, check out our divorce checklist for healthy steps to take.

 - Tell your husband about the affair and tell him you want a temporary separation to work on yourself and potentially your marriage.
+(Read here for a trial separation checklist.)

 - Don’t tell your husband, but stay in your marriage and work to make it better.